 When we went over to the far side of the pool, we saw people scooping out white minerals and smoothing it on their own face and realized that we had just been ‘had.'

-We probably spent an extra €10 for our ‘included mud mask' and here we could do it ourselves for free!
+We probably spent an extra €10 for each our ‘included mud mask' and here we could do it ourselves for free!

 That's a big strike against buying the more expensive package.

-Things to do at the Blue Lagoon Iceland
+Amenities at the Blue Lagoon

 Once we finished our beer, we washed off our faces and went over to the steam room.

-Oh how I love a steam room.
+Oh, how I love a steam room.
 I could sit in them for hours.
 But not at the Blue Lagoon.

 It wasn't inviting nor beautiful and we just wanted out.